google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-media-updates.md

 With its new `changeType()` method, a `SourceBuffer` can buffer and support playback across different [bytestream formats] and codecs.
-This new method retains previously buffered media modulo future MSE coded frame eviction or removal, and leverages the splicing and buffering logic in the existing MSE coded frame processing algorithm.
+This new method retains previously buffered media, modulo future MSE coded frame eviction or removal, and leverages the splicing and buffering logic in the existing MSE coded frame processing algorithm.